usnistgov/mobile-threat-catalogue/_ecosystem-threats/ECO-2.md

     ExploitExample: "Q4 Mobile Security and Risk Review [^195]"
     CVEExample:
     PossibleCountermeasures:
-        "Analyze application data storage practices as part of app vetting before allowing an app to be used for processing enterprise data.":
+        "To prevent sensitive app data from unknowingly being backed-up to unauthorized or unsecure cloud services, analyze app data storage practices as part of the app vetting process prior to authorizing apps for use.":
             - Enterprise
         "To protect the confidentiality of app data backed-up to a cloud service, prefer the use of FedRAMP-certified cloud service providers to gain assurance that app data backed-up to the cloud is strongly encrypted.":
             - Enterprise
         "To prevent an attacker from gaining access to app data backups via the cloud service account, enable two-factor or other strong authentication mechanisms.":
             - Mobile Device User
             - Enterprise
-        "To protect the confidentiality of app data backed-up to a cloud service, when possible, deploy MAM or MDM solutions that configure enrolled devices to strongly encrypt cloud backups or synchronized data.":
+        "To protect the confidentiality of app data backed-up to a cloud service, deploy MAM or MDM solutions in combinations with devices that successfully enforce a policy to strongly encrypt app data backed-up or synchronized to authorized cloud services.":
             - Enterprise
-        "To prevent sensitive app data from being backed-up to an untrusted cloud service, deploy MAM or MDM solutions in combination with devices that successfully enforce policies intended to prohibit app data from being synchronized or backed-up to cloud services.":
+        "To prevent sensitive app data from being backed-up to an untrusted cloud service, deploy MAM or MDM solutions in combination with devices that successfully enforce a policy that prohibits app data from being synchronized or backed-up to any cloud services.":
             - Enterprise
 ---